 JV: Yeah, I guess you’d call it indie/rock.
 Though I think this record has a more singer/songwriter feel to it at points.
 They’re both pretty wide spectrums though haha.
 Really it’s just music that probably moans about shit too much haha

 SL: The lyrical content of your work doesn’t feel forced in any way shape or form and is rather poetic.
 What drives the way you write?

 JV: Thanks, man appreciate it!
 A myriad of things to be honest.
 From reading about the mad shit that goes on in the world to my own personal experiences.
 Everything seems to find its way in.
 Also, I love a good moody atmospheric landscape haha, that is always inspiring.

 SL: Do you find that a particular location/time of day helps?

 JV: No, to be honest, that moment when a song falls out of the sky for you is pretty much all over the place for me.
 I just have to make sure I’m writing a lot to make sure I catch those moments.

 SL: It’s fair to say that your sound has evolved from your previous projects.
 What do you feel motivated the change?

-JV: A couple years ago I was stuck in a rut creatively and not really writing anything that was any good.
+JV: A couple of years ago I was stuck in a rut creatively and not really writing anything that was any good.
 I was putting way too much pressure on myself to write great songs and so they all came out trash.
-One day after having a few beers and listening to a bunch of songs with my mate billy (who’s now producing the record) I was like right I’ve had enough of this I want to write stuff that I actually like.
-That spurred a whole bunch of new songs on and I was trying stuff out and some of these were what has become the album.
+One day after having a few beers and listening to a bunch of songs with my mate Billy (who’s now producing the record) I was like ‘right, I’ve had enough of this I want to write stuff that I actually like’.
+That spurred a whole bunch of new songs on and I was trying stuff out and some of these are what has become the album.

 SL: How can listeners maximise their support for your new album?